fyr77/EnvyUpdate/README.md

 ## How to use

- 1. Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
+ Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.
- 2. Currently (as of 2.8), EnvyUpdate is portable only, because of a broken installer and updater.
-This will be changed in a future update to be released soon!

 ## Compatibility